Faustria/SpecExplorer2010Reviver/README.md

 ======
 This demo can display the explorerd states, but exporting the data is still a challenge.
 The state comparator is not added yet.
-Usually you will open two IDE's: One for the Reviver and one for the model to be explored.
-This way you can debug the model if you connect a remote debugger with your model code.

 Everything here is licensed under MICROSOFT PRE-RELEASE SOFTWARE LICENSE TERMS.
 All the credits go to Microsoft, the original Microsoft Spec Explorer Team and all the other supporting Microsoft employees and users.